Chesterfield Road, Staveley, Chesterfield, S43 3XD

 The church straddles the border between New Brimington and Hollingwood where many of the present congregation live.
 The neighbourhood is undergoing much change now; around 900 homes, a new school and a marina are at the planning stage.

 The church maintains a strong connection with the local Hollingwood Primary School.

 Members of the congregation at New Brimington currently support a Kenyan student though Compassion, a Christian charity which seeks to alleviate poverty among children and young people.
 You can find out more about them here.
 Or see New Brimington's Facebook page.

 A mixed congregation of all ages enjoys traditional and modern worship.
-There is a regular church newsletter to keep everyone in touch; since lockdown occurred, this has been distributed with a prayer card.
+There is a regular church newsletter to keep everyone in touch.
 Those who cannot get to church at the moment receive printed service material delivered to their homes.